Catechism: Secular catechisms

-In the past, catechisms were written to rehearse the basic knowledge of a non-religious subject.
+Catechisms were also written to rehearse the basic knowledge of a non-religious subject.
 Examples include numerous political catechisms published from the 18th to the 20th century in Europe as well as in North and South America.
 See also the Catechism of the History of Newfoundland (c1856), the Coal Catechism (1898), and A Catechism of the Steam Engine (1856).

 "Elementary catechism on the Constitution of the United States" Arthur J. Stansbury (1828), "Catechism of the Constitution of the United States" Lewis Cruger (1863) and "A Catechism of the Constitution of the United States of America" John V. Overall.
 Friedrich Engels' 1847 work Principles of Communism was written as a catechism: Engels subsequently decided that the format was not suited to the addition of historical material which he felt was necessary, and he and Karl Marx restructured the material and used it as the nucleus of The Communist Manifesto.
+Samuel Parkes, a British industrial chemist, wrote A Chemical Catechism (first edition 1806) as an introductory, popular text for general public.

 Some literary works have also taken the form of a catechism.
 The 17th episode of James Joyce's novel Ulysses, known as "Ithaca", is written in the form of a catechism, as is Ted Hughes' poem Examination at the Womb Door, from the collection Crow.
 In Henry IV, Part 1: Act V, Scene I, Line 141 Falstaff refers to his monologue as a catechism, explaining his view of the virtue of honor.